dazzzlet/java-oop-presentation/practice/parkingmng/README.md

 ## Requirements
 Use object-oriented programming to build a simple parking management application.
+* Identify the customers, vehicles that application supports.
-* Identify objects, their properties and methods name
+* Identify objects, their properties and methods name.
 * Describe relationship of objects, object hierarchy.
-* Describe the detail of check-in and check-out method.
+* Describe detail of check-in and check-out flow/steps.

-Extension:
-* System should be able to print the bill for visitor if they need.
-* System should support other payment method beside cash.